 Report Finds Significant Health Disparities for People with Disabilities

-Compared to racial and ethnic minority groups, people with disabilities are generally more likely to experience poorer health, according to a new report from UNH’s Institute on Disability (IOD).
-The report, “Health Disparities Chart Book on Disability and Racial and Ethnic Status in the United States,” examines the health status of working-age (18-64) people with disabilities, as reported to the Behavioral Risk Factor Surveillance System, the nation’s premier public health survey.
+DURHAM, N.H. - Compared to racial and ethnic minority groups, people with disabilities are generally more likely to experience poorer health, according to a new report from the University of New Hampshire's Institute on Disability (IOD).
+The report, "Health Disparities Chart Book on Disability and Racial and Ethnic Status in the United States," examines the health status of working-age (18-64) people with disabilities, as reported to the Behavioral Risk Factor Surveillance System, the nation's premier public health survey.

 Among the key findings in the report:

 - If people with disabilities were a formally recognized minority group, at 19% of the population, they would be the largest minority group in the United States.

 - The highest proportion of people who say their health is fair or poor is found in people with disabilities (40 percent, compared to 23 percent of Hispanics, 22 percent of American Indian/Alaska Natives, 18 percent of blacks, and 8 percent of Asians).